nanaessandoh/Citizen-Data/README.md

 # Citizen-Data

- ASP.Net Core App that collects biodata for citizens
+ ASP.Net Core App that is used to collect biodata of citizens

 # Images
 ![Homepage](Screenshots/1.png "Homepage")